MatthiasUckert/Pipeline/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Pipeline
+# Pipeline for counting terms in an annual report

-In this guide, we will walk you through a step-by-step process to perform a complete term count using the termlist from the paper
+In this guide, we will walk you through the step-by-step process to perform a complete term count using the term list from the paper

 **“The Standardization of Accounting Language”.**

-The guide is designed to be accessible to both non-technical and technical audiences, and will explain each step in detail, starting with a general description followed by in-depth details.
+The guide is designed to be accessible to both non-technical and technical audiences, and will explain each step in detail, starting with a general description followed by more technical details.

 First, we load the required libraries and source the “functions.R” file: